Effective Date: April 15, 2015

 2.1.2 OVERALL RESPONSIBILITIES.

-18.104.22.168 The Associate Administrator performs the duties and exercises the powers delegated by the Administrator and acts for the Administrator in the absence of the Administrator and Deputy Administrator.
+184.108.40.206 The Associate Administrator performs the duties and exercises the powers delegated by the Administrator and acts for the Administrator in the absence of the Administrator and Deputy Administrator.
 The Associate Administrator is responsible for integrating the technical and programmatic elements of the Agency.
-The Associate Administrator oversees the Agency's Centers, programs, Technical Authorities, and the NASA Management Office.
+The Associate Administrator oversees the Agency's Centers, programs, Technical Authorities, and the NASA Office JPL Management and Oversight.
 The Associate Administrator oversees the planning, directing, organization, and control of the day-to-day Agency technical and programmatic operations, including establishing controls over Agency activities, providing a means for evaluating mission accomplishments, and correcting deficiencies.

-126.96.36.199 The Deputy Associate Administrator is responsible for the leadership and integration of mission support elements across the Agency.
+18.104.22.168 The Deputy Associate Administrator is responsible for overseeing the strategy for mission support elements across the Agency.
 The Deputy Associate Administrator oversees the Agency's operational mission support functions through the Mission Support Directorate, Centers, and appropriate staff offices.
 Reporting to the Associate Administrator, the Deputy Associate Administrator performs and executes duties delegated by the Associate Administrator and acts for the Associate Administrator in his or her absence.
 In addition, this role builds and advances industry partnerships in support of the agency's long-range planning, development and partnering strategy.

-220.127.116.11 The Chief Program Management Officer, reporting to the Associate Administrator, is responsible for stewardship of the Program Management (PM) functions across NASA; including programmatic policy and tailoring, PM community of practice, program reviews, and independent assessment practices.
-The Chief Program Management Officer also holds responsibility for Agency compliance with the PM Improvement Accountability Act.
+188.8.131.52 The Chief Program Management Officer, reporting to the Associate Administrator, is responsible for stewardship of the Program Management (PM) functions across NASA; including programmatic policy and tailoring, PM community of practice, program reviews, and independent assessment practices.
+The Chief Program Management Officer is the steward of NASA program/project management requirements (NPR 7120.5 and NPR 7120.8).
+The Chief Program Management Officer also holds responsibility for Agency compliance with the PM Improvement Accountability Act,

 a.
 Office of Technology, Policy and Strategy (OTPS).
 The OTPS provides data and evidence-driven advice to NASA leadership to assure an integrated enterprise approach to technology, policy, and strategy.
 The office supports and promotes the Administration's and NASA leadership's top policy agenda and priorities, providing special studies as needed.
 The OTPS maintains awareness of critical emerging issues, both internal and external to the Agency.
 The OTPS includes the position of the Chief Technologist, as a senior representative for NASA.